major/rhel7stig-sphinx/doc/source/high.rst

    Active: inactive (dead)
      Docs: man:systemd.special(7)

-If the ctrl-alt-del.service is active , this is a finding.
+If the ctrl-alt-del.service is active, this is a finding.

 Additional Data
 ~~~~~~~~~~~~~~~